-Unlike in other countries like Peru, Ecuadorians prefer to cook the fish, which gives a ceviche a better consistency and flavor.
+Unlike in other countries like Peru, Ecuadorians prefer to cook the fish, which gives a ceviche a better consistency and flavour.

 Bolon de verde

-A bolon is another innovative way to cook green plantains in Ecuador.
+A Bolon is another innovative way to cook green plantains in Ecuador.
 As you can notice the whole Ecuadorian cuisine is based around plantains.
 Locals just like to play with recipes.
-In the bolon, green plantains are cooked and smashed, almost like a puree which can be mixed with cheese or cilantro.
-For me, it was very hard to recognize what the bolon was made of when I first tried it.
+In the Bolon, green plantains are cooked and smashed, almost like a puree which can be mixed with cheese or cilantro.
+For me, it was very hard to recognize what the Bolon was made of when I first tried it.
 I would guess it was potatoes but never imagined green plantains!
-Anyways, it was very tasty and its texture is my favorite.
+Anyways, it was very tasty and its texture is my favourite.
 On the coast of Ecuador, Bolon is very popular.
-People like to keep a traditional breakfast: bolon, cheese, fried eggs, and dark coffee.
+People like to keep a traditional breakfast: Bolon, cheese, fried eggs, and dark coffee.

 Encebollado is probably Ecuador’s most famous soup for hangover cure, but people also like to enjoy it at any time of the day.
 This dish is highly appreciated by locals and many families have their own secret recipe.
-Especially on the coast, encebollado is consumed the most.
+On the coast especially, Encebollado is consumed the most.
 So what are the main ingredients?
-Basically, it is a stew made with yucca and local fish called albacora (white tuna fish), cooked in a consistent broth filled with red onions, cilantro and mild spices.
-Just like the Ecuadorians like extra toppings and sides, the soup comes with rice, toasted corn or plantain chips.
-What gives a soup a special taste is a lime juice that is squeezed fresh.
+Basically, it is a stew made with yucca and local fish called Albacora (white tuna fish), cooked in a consistent broth filled with red onions, cilantro and mild spices.
+The Ecuadorians like extra toppings and sides, the soup comes with rice, toasted corn or plantain chips.
+What gives the soup a special taste is the juice of the lime that is squeezed fresh.